knix008/LVGL/FaceRecognition8.4_Camera/README.md

 ## Features

-- **Image Input**: Load JPG, PNG, GIF, BMP, and TIFF images
+- **Image Input**: Load JPG, PNG, GIF, BMP, and TIFF images from file or capture from webcam
+- **Webcam Capture**: Real-time video input with configurable camera device selection
 - **Face Detection**: Detect faces in images using OpenCV's Haar Cascade classifier
 - **Face Recognition**: Recognize and identify faces using LBPH (Local Binary Patterns Histograms)
-- **Face Registration**: Register new persons with their facial images
+- **Face Registration**: Register new persons with their facial images and embeddings
 - **LVGL GUI**: User-friendly graphical interface using LVGL v9.2
-- **Face Database**: Persistent storage of registered persons and their embeddings
+- **Face Database**: SQLite3-based persistent storage of registered persons and their embeddings
+- **Korean Language Support**: Full Korean localization for UI, labels, and messages

 ## Project Structure